If you want to see memoirs by dungeons: https://nierrein.guide/database/memoirs

 SUMMARY: This is the starter dungeon to farm to get some good PvE sets, to allow you to farm other things.

-OVERVIEW OF SETS: This dungeon drops two out of three of the best PvE sets, the 15% ATK set and the CRIT DMG set.
-While the CRIT DMG set does have worse performance than the 15% ATK set, it's not by a significant amount.
+OVERVIEW OF SETS: This dungeon drops the best general purpose PvE set, the CRIT DMG set, The Wanted Man.
 The force requirement here is the lowest out of any dungeons, making it a good starting point to build some power and start tackling more desirable dungeons if you find yourself unable to clear them when beginning memoir farming.
-The HP set and DEF set are not particularly useful for the majority of characters and content, and for players who like stallier, defensive teams there is a better set in a later dungeon for those purposes.
+The HP set also drops here, which is usually used by tanks with provoke in both PvE and PvP, and also by healers, mostly in PvE.

 CLEARING STRATEGY: This dungeon requires a wind deck.
 We want companions that boost wind damage and reduce water damage.
 The last slot can be any leveled companion for the utility of its skill.
 Gayle's EX weapon evolved can be a significant help here.
 Our only other free source of a wind EX weapon is Griff's gun.
 It would be usable if one had a character who could use guns.
 Other weapons will have to come from the gacha, whether it be evolved and ascended 3s or evolved 4s, preferably the latter.

 For manual, with a wind deck we can clear this dungeon at the 75,000 force range.
 Use a few skills in the second wave to generate character gauge.
 When you meet the boss, wait until he uses his first skill.
 When he does, lead your combo with your companion that has elemental advantage, then use skills on your best damage dealer first to get their character skill up.
 Follow with your other two units to build combo, ending with your carry's character skill and the boss should go down in one sequence.